Making homemade paint for kids to use for arts and crafts gives you control over the ingredients, creating a natural, non-toxic alternative.

 - Activated Charcoal = black

 - Arrowroot = white

-The great thing about using herbs for your coloring is that it really works, but more than that, it makes your paints taste, well, not always so great.
-This way you don’t have to worry about your toddler eating too much of it if he decides to put his paint brush in his mouth instead of on his paper.
+The great thing about using herbs for your coloring is that it really works!
+They also make your paint taste kind of gross.
+This way you don’t have to worry about your toddler eating too much of it.
 Plus, by using herbs, you don’t have to worry about having toxic pigments in your paint.
 Another reassuring thing about most herbs that you’ll be using to color your paints is that they’re not harmful to kids.
 The above herbs are all non-toxic and many of them are in fact nutritious!
-Now I’m definitely not encouraging you to tell your kids to eat their paint, I’m just saying that you don’t have to stress about it if they do!
+I’m not encouraging your kids to eat their paint, just that there’s no need to stress if they do!

 Kaolin clay is the best clay to use for making homemade, non-toxic kid’s paint.
-One reason is because kaolin clay is fairly inexpensive clay, and the other reason is because it’s white so it won’t change the color of your paints like bentonite or colored clays will.
+One reason is that kaolin clay is fairly inexpensive clay, and the other reason is that it’s white so it won’t change the color of your paints like bentonite or colored clays will.
 (Find kaolin/white cosmetic clay here.)

 The reason you need clay in your paint is to thicken it up.
 It would be too expensive to use only powdered herbs, so adding in clay helps it to go further.
 It acts as a filler – it bulks your paints up.

 You also need some sort of liquid to help your paint spread.
 Here you have a few options depending upon what you want your paint to do and how long you want it to last.